Overview of French strategy [fr]

 The entire programme of investment for the Future (PIA 1, PIA 2 and PIA 3) has been assessed in July 2019

 France Europe 2020, a strategic agenda (2013): The stake in the France Europe Agenda 2020 is to allow French research, in all its diversity, to answer 10 big scientific, technological, economic and societal challenges of the coming decades.

 Industrie du futur-Industry of the future (2015): The project Industry of the Future, launched by the President of the French Republic François Hollande on April 14 2015, will play an essential role in the second phase of the initiative ‘New Industrial France’ with the objective of enabling each company to modernize its industrial tools and to change its economic model through modern technology.

-The national roadmap for research infrastructures (2016): In order to provide the Minister of National Education, Higher Education and Research with the necessary tools to manage main research instruments, a centralized spreadsheet of the main French research infrastructures was created for the first time in 2008.
-It was then further updated in 2012 and in 2016.
+The national roadmap for research infrastructures (2018): In order to provide the Minister of National Education, Higher Education and Research with the necessary tools to manage main research instruments, a centralized spreadsheet of the main French research infrastructures was created for the first time in 2008.
+It was then further updated in 2012, 2016. and 2018

 The innovation Report in France (2016):